Juicy (Doja Cat song)

-"Juicy" is a song recorded by American singer and rapper Doja Cat.
-It was included on the deluxe edition of her debut studio album Amala, released on March 1, 2019.
-A remix version featuring American rapper Tyga was released as the lead single from her second studio album Hot Pink on August 15, 2019.
-The song was written by Doja Cat, along with Lydia Asrat and producers Yeti Beats & Dr. Luke, under his pseudonym Tyson Trax.
+"Juicy" is a song recorded by American rapper and singer Doja Cat.
+It was included on the deluxe edition of her debut studio album Amala (2018), released on March 1, 2019.
+A remix version featuring American rapper Tyga was released as the lead single from her second studio album Hot Pink (2019) on August 15, 2019, through both Kemosabe Records and RCA Records.
+The song was written by Doja Cat, along with Lydia Asrat and producers Yeti Beats and Dr. Luke, under his pseudonym Tyson Trax.
+The song was recorded at eightysevenfourteen studios, based in Los Angeles.

-Doja Cat's first song to achieve significant commercial success, "Juicy" has been awarded multiple certifications worldwide, including double platinum in the United States from the Recording Industry Association of America (RIAA) and silver in the United Kingdom from the British Phonographic Industry (BPI).
+Upon its release, the song was received by music critics, who praised the track for its meaning and sound.
+Commercially, "Juicy" was Doja Cat's first song to achieve significant commercial success, despite not being released as a single.
+The song has been awarded multiple certifications worldwide, including quadruple Platinum in the United States from the Recording Industry Association of America (RIAA) and silver in the United Kingdom from the British Phonographic Industry (BPI).

 Background and release

-"Juicy" was written by Doja Cat,David Sprecher and Lukasz Gottwald.
+"Juicy" was written by Doja Cat, David Sprecher and Lukasz Gottwald.
 The song was produced by Yeti Beats and Lukasz Gottwald, with the latter also co-writing the song under the pseudonym Tyson Trax.
 The solo version of "Juicy" was initially included as a bonus track on the deluxe edition of Doja Cat's debut studio album, Amala, on March 1, 2019.